Terms and definitions for the speculation and vacancy tax

 Commuter spouse

 Generally, spouses can only claim one property as their principal residence together.
-A commuter spouse, however, is an individual whose principal residence is different from their spouse’s because of work or health reasons.
+However, in some cases spouses can be considered to have separate principal residences for work or health reasons.

 If certain conditions are met, each spouse can declare the home they actually live in as their principal residence.
 If they also own an interest in the other spouse's residence, they may be exempt for that interest under section 35, Additional residential property exempt — certain spouses.